-An important tool with horse training is a whip.
-There are a lot of different types of whips available (you can call a whip also a training stick).
-The word “whip” does have a somewhat negative association since its original use is to punish men or animals.
+An important tool in horse training is a whip.
+There are a lot of different types of whips available.
+You can call a whip also a training stick, as the word “whip” does have a somewhat negative association since its original use was to punish men or animals.
 But of course, this is not the reason why we use a whip during training!
 Hitting a horse as a punishment is completely useless; it will only serve to damage trust.
 Punishment with a whip has no place in the Horsefulness Training system because it is not a horse friendly and respectful way of training.

-Why do we use them?We use whips because you can use them as an extension of your body, of your arm.
-Working with a whip can therefore help you making wider movements.
-You can also move faster with it and you can touch body parts of the horse which you normally wouldn’t be able to reach.
+Why do we use them?We use whips because you can use them as an extension of your body, specifically your arm.
+Working with a whip can therefore help you to make wider movements.
+You can also move faster with it and you can touch body parts of the horse that you otherwise wouldn’t be able to reach.
 The arm, with the whip as an extension, can be used as a driving aid (in an indirect way).
 Or you use it as a physical aid (in a direct way).

-I give you some examples of driving aids, where the whip/training stick acts as an extension of your arm.
+Driving aids (indirect aids)Here are some examples of driving aids, where the whip/training stick acts as an extension of your arm.

 - To demarcate your personal space during Liberty Training and Groundwork